fadden/fhpack/README.md

 to compress it because it zeroed out the "screen holes".
 When processed in hole-preservation mode, test/nomatch expands to 8292 bytes.

+LZSS, which was used by HardPressed to get reasonable compression with fast decode speeds, reduces the corpus to 243991 bytes (36.7%), making it a viable alternative.
+It's generally inferior to LZ4 as the maximum match length and offset are much shorter, but that's not too significant for hi-res images.
+Literals are identified with individual flag bits, rather than as runs of bytes, which reduces performance for long strings of literals.